Berserk (manga): Reception

 The 1988 prototype chapter of Berserk placed second at the seventh ComiComis Manga-School prize.
 The manga was a finalist for the second, third, fourth, and fifth installments of the Tezuka Osamu Cultural Prize in 1998, 1999, 2000, and 2001, respectively.
 In 2002, Berserk earned Miura the Award for Excellence at the sixth installment of the Tezuka Osamu Cultural Prize, being awarded along with Takehiko Inoue, who won the Grand Prize for Vagabond.
 Berserk was one of the Manga Division's Jury Recommended Works at the fifth and sixth installments of the Japan Media Arts Festival Awards in 2001 and 2002, respectively.
 Berserk: Birth of the Black Swordsman, a 15-second video commercial for the 2016 anime television series adaptation, was one of the Entertainment Division's Jury Recommended Works at the 20th installment of the Japan Media Arts Festival Awards in 2017.

 In 2016, Berserk ranked 38th on the 17th "Book of the Year" list by Da Vinci magazine; it ranked 44th on the 22nd list in 2022.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Berserk ranked 91st.

 In 2007, the manga received the prize of best seinen manga at the Japan Expo Awards.
 Berserk won the French AnimeLands Anime & Manga Grand Prix for Best Classic Seinen in 2008, 2009 and 2013.
 It won the Spanish Manga Barcelona award for the seinen category in 2013 and 2021.
 The North American fourteenth volume of Dark Horse Comics's deluxe edition was nominated for the Harvey Awards in the Best Manga category in 2024.

 Sales

-Volumes 33–41 of Berserk debuted in the top six on the Oricon weekly manga chart from 2008 to 2021; (Note: Ranking of each volume:
+From 2008 to 2025, volumes 33–43 of Berserk debuted in the top six on the Oricon weekly manga chart; (Note: Ranking of each volume: